|

 Republic.

-Harrisonburg, situated on the Valley Turnpike near
+Harrisonburg, situated on the Valley

-the base of Massanutten Mountain,
+Turnpike near the base of Massanutten Mountain,

 was an important crossroads.
-The Swift Run Gap Turnpike (US 33 east) passed along the base of the Massanutten via Elkton
+The Swift Run Gap Turnpike (US

-over Swift Run Gap to Gordonsville.
-From Harrisonburg, a road (US
+33 east) passed along the base of the Massanutten via Elkton over Swift Run Gap to Gordonsville.
+From Harrisonburg,

-33 west) led into the Alleghenies through Dry River Gap to Franklin, West Virginia.
-The Warm Springs Turnpike (VA 42) led southwest into Bath County.
-An important Blue Ridge crossing
+a road (US 33 west) led into the Alleghenies through Dry River Gap to Franklin, West Virginia.
+The Warm Springs

-in this area, which led from Port Republic
+An important Blue Ridge crossing in this area, which led from Port Republic through Brown's Gap (rte.
+663) to Charlottesville,

-carries modern traffic.
+no longer carries modern traffic.

-From Harrisonburg, the Valley Turnpike (US 11 south) continued to Staunton where it intersected the
+(US 11 south) continued to Staunton where

-major east-west thoroughfare of the Upper Valley--the
+it intersected the major east-west thoroughfare of the Upper

-comprised three turnpikes on its course from central Virginia to Parkersburg, West Virginia.
-From Charlottesville,
+Road'' (US 250).
+This road actually comprised three turnpikes on its course from central Virginia to Parkersburg, West

-the Rivanna and Rockfish Gap Turnpike led to the gap where it entered the Staunton
+led to the gap where it entered the Staunton and Scottsville

-and Scottsville Turnpike, leading to the city.
+Turnpike, leading to the city.
 From Staunton west, the Staunton

 and Parkersburg Turnpike passed through Buffalo Gap to reach Parkersburg via McDowell and Monterey.
 Staunton's location at the